All Episodes

 Oh, shocking.

-I made this case, and then we had to go forward, and we had no choice any more but to go for a special counsel.
+I made this case and then we had to go forward and we had no choice anymore but to go for a special counsel.

-I couldn't believe that she really bel I didn't believe that she really believed it.
+I didn't believe that she really believed it.

-Smash down, belittled, jumping down throats, fierce, chilling, vicious temper.
+Smashed down, belittled, jumping down throats, fierce, chilling, vicious temper.

-They're describing her their friend, Hillary Clinton.
+They're describing their friend, Hillary Clinton.

-I know we have a book for TV.
+I know we haven't booked for TV.

-We also have a book for radio.
+We also have him booked for radio.

-And I'm looking forward to uh doing some of the first interviews with him and getting a copy of the book.
+And I'm looking forward to doing some of the first interviews with him and getting a copy of the book.

 Okay.